Bartlesville Radio » News » ShamRock the 'Ville to Take Place on March 5

 Race is as scheduled, rain or shine.
 Extreme circumstances may lead to a cancellation, in which case your entry fee will be used as a donation to CCMMO.

-If you wish to volunteer, your commitment will begin at 7:30 a.m. on the day of the race.
+If you wish to volunteer, your commitment will begin at 7:30 a.m. on March 5.
 Your service will last 2.5 hours at the most.
 The Volunteer Coordinator will be in touch with more information, including details about your assignment, after you register here.

 For more information, visit ShamRock the 'Ville's website.